George Fant (American football): Professional career

+Pre-draft

 Fant was expected to go undrafted after playing only a single year of tight end at the collegiate football level.
 Due to his limited experience, Fant was not one of the 15 collegiate tight ends to attend the NFL Scouting Combine.
 On March 29, 2016, he attended Western Kentucky's pro day, along with Brandon Doughty, Tyler Higbee, Prince Charles Iworah, and 11 other prospects.
 Fant was listed as an offensive lineman during WKU's pro day and weighed 296 lbs, 26 lbs heavier than his playing weight of 270 lbs during the season.
 He impressed the Seahawks' co-director of player personnel Trent Kirchner with his athletic ability and worked out at multiple positions including linebacker, defensive end, defensive tackle, tight end, and offensive tackle.
-Although he didn't have game film, he was able to impress enough with his athletic ability and size that the Seahawks signed him solely based on that single workout.
+Although he did not have game film, he was able to impress enough with his athletic ability and size that the Seahawks signed him solely based on that single workout.
 Offensive line coach Tom Cable had to make the decision between Fant and another offensive line prospect but chose Fant because he was a "long-armed athlete".

 Seattle Seahawks

 2016

 Fant signed with the Seattle Seahawks as an undrafted free agent on May 6, 2016.

 Throughout training camp he learned the offensive tackle position quickly and did well enough to win the backup left tackle job behind Bradley Sowell to begin the regular season.
 He made his professional regular-season debut on October 23, 2016, and played 24 snaps after Sowell sprained his knee during the 6–6 tie with the Arizona Cardinals.
 He made his first career start during Week 8 against the New Orleans Saints after Sowell was still unable to play due to injury.
 Fant committed two clipping penalties in his first two starts and also committed a false start.

-He is the third player that Tom Cable has successfully transitioned into an offensive lineman with little or no collegiate experience at the position.
+He is the third player that Cable has successfully transitioned into an offensive lineman with little or no collegiate experience at the position.
 The Seahawks' starting right tackle, Garry Gilliam, was undrafted with only a single year of collegiate experience as a lineman and started in seven months.
 The first player was J. R. Sweezy, who had no experience, playing only defensive end in college.
 He transitioned to guard successfully in five months.
 Fant is the most dramatic change, earning the starting left tackle position in less than 20 months.

 On November 13, 2016, he made his third career start against the New England Patriots and was credited with not committing a single assignment error in the Seahawks' 31–24 victory.
 He ultimately did well enough in his first four career starts that he remained the starter at left tackle once Sowell returned from his injury.
 He played the last ten consecutive games of the season as the Seattle Seahawks' starting left tackle and finished his rookie season appearing in 14 games with ten starts.